-- (4) the expectation of a further decline in the rate of industrial growth seems in fact justified by a number of factors which are likely to retard Soviet economic development: - (i) reduction in the emphasis on the "growth inducing" heavy industry; - (ii) the impact of the low birthrato of the war years on the rate of increase of the labour force.
-This factor will affect the Soviet rate of growth for a few years only, however; after 1964 the population of working age will once again rise rapidly; - (iii) development of additional natural resources is becoming more difficult.
-There are practically no virgin lands left to be opened up for agricultural production without substantial investments; exploitation of the large natural resources of the East will require costly investment to create the necessary infrastructure; - (iv) there is less score than previously for borrowing Western techniques, now that Soviet industrial efficiency has reached a fairly high level; - (5) the study also lists a number of favourable factors: - (i) the educational effort will pay dividends, both in improving the quality of the labour force and in facilitating technical development; - (11) Soviet planning, with its great opportunities for standardisation and assured long runs, may prove very suitable for the development of automation.
-Automation will also be facilitated by the lack of strong workers' organizations; - (iii) the development of Siberian resources, although initially very costly, may eventually pay off handsomely; - (iv) there remains much surplus labour in agriculture; this represents a manpower reserve on which it should prove possible to draw in future; provided the present trend towards a more rational organization of agricultural production is not reversed;
+(4) the expectation of a further decline in the rate of industrial growth scems in fact justified by a number of factors which are likely to retard Soviet economic development:

+- (i) reduction in the emphasis on the "growth inducing" heavy industry; - (ii) the impact of the low birthrate of the war years on the rate of increase of the labour force.
+This factor will affect the Soviet rate of growth for a few years only, however: after 1964 the population of working age will once again rise rapidly; - (iii) development of additional natural resources is becoming more difficult.
+There are practically no virgin lands left to be opened up for agricultural production without substantial investments; exploitation of the large natural resources of the East will require costly investment to create the necessary infrastructure; - (iv) there is less scope than previously for borrowing Western techniques, now that Soviet industrial efficiency has reached a fairly high level; - (5) the study also lists a number of favourable factors: - (i) the educational effort will pay dividends, both in improving the quality of the labour force and in facilitating technical development; - (ii) Soviet planning, with its great opportunities for standardisation and assured long runs, may prove very suitable for the development of automation.
+Automation will also be facilitated by the lack of strong workers' organizations; - (iii) the development of Siberian resources, although initially very costly, may eventually pay off handsomely;

-PUBLIC DISCLOSED/MISE EN LECTURE PUBLIQUE ı DECLASSIFIED/DECLASSIFIEE
+DECLASSIFIED - PUBLIC DISCLOSURE / DECLASSIFIE - MISE EN LECTURE PUBLIQUE